 • First, if it is determined that the bicyclist is more than 50% responsible for the crash, then the bicyclist will be disqualified from suing.
 (MCL 500.3135(2)(b))

 • Second, if the bicyclist is 50% or less at fault, then Michigan law requires that his or her percentage of negligence (i.e., being at-fault) be used to proportionately reduce the amount of the bicyclist’s recovery for pain and suffering compensation.
-(See: M Civ JI 11.01, 16.02 and 16.05) This means that in the case of a car bike accident involving an award of $ 1 million for pain and suffering compensation, if the driver of the car is determined to be 70% at-fault and the injured bicyclist’s comparative fault is 30%, then the injured bicyclist’s recovery will be reduced by $300,000, leaving him or her with a $700,000 settlement.
+(See: M Civ JI 11.01, 16.02 and 16.05) In Michigan, this means that in the case of a car bike accident involving an award of $ 1 million for pain and suffering compensation, if the driver of the car is determined to be 70% at-fault and the injured bicyclist’s comparative fault is 30%, then the injured bicyclist’s recovery will be reduced by $300,000, leaving him or her with a $700,000 settlement.

-Pain and suffering compensation after a car bike accident
+Pain and suffering compensation

-Once it has been established that it was the driver of the vehicle who is at fault for causing a car bike accident, the injured bicyclist may be able to recover pain and suffering compensation from the driver responsible for causing the crash as well as excess medical expenses and lost wages and other economic damages.
+In Michigan, once it has been established that it was the driver of the vehicle who is at fault for causing a car bike accident, the injured bicyclist may be able to recover pain and suffering compensation from the driver responsible for causing the crash as well as excess medical expenses and lost wages and other economic damages.

 A successful pain and suffering compensation claim against the driver who caused the crash with a bicyclist will require the injured bicyclist to show that as a result of his or her crash-related injuries he or she has suffered a “serious impairment of body function.”